themanyone/whisper_dictation/README.md

 - Pause dictation.
 - Resume dictation.
 - New paragraph. (also submits chat forms :)
-- Samantha, tell me about the benefits of relaxation.**
+- Samantha, tell me about the benefits of relaxation.
 - Peter, compose a Facebook post about the sunny weather we're having.
 - Stop dictation. (quits program).

+**Mute button.** There is no mute button.
+Say "pause dictation" to turn off text generation.
+It will keep listening to commands.
+Say "resume dictation" to have it start typing again.
+Say "stop listening" or "stop dictation" to quit the program entirely.
+You could also configure a button to mute your mic.
+Something like `bash -c 'pactl set-source-mute $(pactl get-default-source) toggle'` if your system uses `pulseaudio`.

+These actions are defined in `commands_table.py`.
+See that file for the full list.
+Each entry pairs an intent phrase with a handler function — add your own commands or change existing ones freely.

 # Files in this branch

-`whisper_cpp_client.py`: A small and efficient Python client that connects to a running [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) server on the local machine or across the network.
-Routes voice commands through a semantic matcher — no regex, no `eval()`.
+`whisper_cpp_client.py`: Voice-controlled keyboard with semantic command matching, LLM chat, and voice-prompted agent learning.
+When an utterance doesn't match a known command, the LLM can propose, confirm, and save new commands on the fly.

 `commands_table.py`: User-editable command table.
 Each entry is `{intent, handler}` — add, remove, or reorder commands without touching the main program.
 Intents are matched by meaning, not exact phrasing.

 `matcher.py`: Semantic matching engine using `all-MiniLM-L6-v2` (via llama.cpp embeddings endpoint).
 Converts spoken text to an embedding and picks the closest command by cosine similarity.
 Caches intent embeddings to disk.
+Supports `add_command()` for runtime command registration.

+`custom_commands.json`: Auto-generated file in `~/.config/whisper_dictation/`.
+Stores voice-learned commands created through the agent learning flow.
+Loaded on every startup; edit or delete to remove learned commands.

 `config.py`: First-run configuration with interactive prompts.
 Settings saved to `~/.config/whisper_dictation/config.json`.
 Environment variables override file values at runtime.